How to Complete NASHP’s Hospital Cost Tool

 - Data Entry in HCT Columns 1–3 pertain to Medicare Inpatient payments and costs.

-- Costs entered on HCT Line 30 and 31 include only Medicare Allowed Costs.
+- Costs entered on HCT Line 31 – 37 (Inpatient) and Lines 31-34 (Outpatient) include only Medicare Allowed Costs.

 - Inpatient and Outpatient payments are provided on MCR E-Worksheets.
 Hospitals will be classified by CMS depending on the payment method(s) utilized.
 The most common classifications are: